-If you have read my previous blogs, then you have an idea of how I came to experience Pilates and how it has become my life mission to teach movement.
-Notice that I did not my write that it is my life mission to teach Pilates.
-I believe that Joseph did not set out to teach Pilates rather, he set out to teach movement and with that, his personal experience.
+If you’ve read my previous blogs, you have an idea of how I came to experience Pilates and how it has become my life’s mission to teach movement.
+Notice that I did not my write that it is my life’s mission to teach Pilates.
+I believe that Joseph did not set out to teach Pilates either.
+Rather, he set out to teach movement—and with that, his personal experience.
 He created a unique way to teach movement that resonated with himself and his students.
-I have set out much in the same way but in a different region, era and background.
-I use the word Pilates to describe my teachings because I work with his amazing equipment and I still use many of his original exercises in conjunction with my unique exercises which came about out of necessity due to my injuries and personal developmental needs.
+I have set out much in the same way, but in a different region, era, and background.
+I use the word Pilates to describe my teachings because I work with his amazing equipment and I still use many of Joe’s original exercises in conjunction with my unique exercises, which came about out of necessity due to my injuries and personal developmental needs.

-We are all on our unique life path and hopefully blessed to share our experiences with one another.
-As a Pilates teacher, I impart my personal movement growth with my students which makes my method and style of teaching very unique.
+We are all on our own unique life path, and hopefully, blessed to share our experiences with one another.
+As a Pilates teacher, I impart my personal movement growth with my students, which makes my method and style of teaching very unique.
 I have recently discovered the power of social media and how it can positively connect teachers from all over the world.
-I started posting a few years back and was surprised how many individuals were drawn to my athletic approach to the Pilates method.
-I would say that the majority of feedback from most teachers is very supportive, however, I have had a few interactions with classical teachers who have said that I should take the word Pilates out of my title.
+I started posting a few years back, and was surprised how many individuals were drawn to my athletic approach to the Pilates method.
+I would say the majority of feedback from most teachers is very supportive.
+However, I have had a few interactions with classical teachers who’ve said I should take the word Pilates out of my title.

-I am both Polestar Pilates certified, and Pilates Method Alliance accredited.
-I strongly believe that continued education is paramount for growth as a teacher and the linage in which you learned the method is less important that the authenticity of how you teach.
-Polestar Pilates is more method-based movement with an emphasis on teaching critical thinking skills.
-I teach the method based on how the work resonates with me and find that many of the classical exercises are contraindicated with my injuries.
-Finding ways to move safely and efficiently, is my primary goal.
+I am both Polestar Pilates certified and Pilates Method Alliance accredited.
+I strongly believe continuing education is paramount for growth as a teacher, and that the lineage in which you learned the method is less important that the authenticity of how you teach.
+Polestar Pilates is more method-based movement, with an emphasis on teaching critical thinking skills.
+I teach the method based on how the work resonates with me, and find that many of the classical exercises are contraindicated for my injuries.
+Finding ways to move safely and efficiently is my primary goal.
 Teaching the classical repertoire is perfectly suitable for some and quite beautiful to watch.
-Learning movement that makes you feel good and positively influences your everyday life is what Pilates means to me.
+Learning movement that makes you feel good, and that positively influences your everyday life, is what Pilates means to me.

 Get out there and teach from your personal experience.
-Make every day an opportunity to learn and grow and be authentic!!
+Make every day an opportunity to learn, grow, and be authentic.